helloeave/depper/README.md

       - third_parties
       - config
       - .*util
-    expected:
+    deprecated_dependencies:
       - util/old_and_clunky -> server
       - old_common
 ```

-Each rule applies to a set of `packages`, and you can describe allowed dependencies i.e. `may_depend`, as well as know exceptions i.e. `expected`.
+Each rule applies to a set of `packages`, and you can describe allowed dependencies i.e. `may_depend`, as well as know deprecated dependencies i.e. `deprecated_dependencies`.

 Each `may_depend` entry is a set of packages.
 It can be
 - A specific package, i.e. `foo`; or